Frequently Asked Questions

-The Independent Review Committee (IRC) on Conflict of Interest is a panel of faculty members from disciplines across the campus that functions as the principal advisory committee to the vice president for research and graduate studies for conflict of interest related to research.
+The Independent Review Committee (IRC) on Conflict of Interest is a panel of faculty members from disciplines across the campus that functions as the principal advisory committee to the vice president for research for conflict of interest related to research.
 The IRC meet on a bimonthly basis, or as needed, to review disclosures of financial interests to determine whether these interests constitute significant conflicts of interest that must be eliminated, reduced, or managed before research support can be accepted.
-If the IRC determines that the research support may be accepted, they then also recommend to the vice president for research and graduate studies appropriate strategies for the management of any significant conflict.
+If the IRC determines that the research support may be accepted, they then also recommend to the vice president for research appropriate strategies for the management of any significant conflict.

 10. Are there set rules or general guidelines as to what may or may not be acceptable financial interests?

 The Independent Review Committee (IRC) reviews each financial disclosure in accordance with the federal guideline, system regulations and policies, and local university rules and procedures.
 In general, the IRC asks: